semanticweights/tarok/README.md

 Note that hash values after the *run-* part correspond to commits from the *stable* branch.

 ### Local Development
-1. Clone this repository and `cd` into it
+1. Run `git clone --recurse-submodules https://github.com/semanticweights/tarok.git` and `cd` into the repository
 2. Ensure you have the following installed:
     - a compiler that supports the C++17 standard (tested with Clang)
     - `cmake` (version 3.13.4 or above)